Y Combinator's startup tactics in 60 seconds. Read the key strategies, then decide what to watch. Updated daily.

 Can I get Y Combinator video summaries in my email?

 Yes!
 Sign up for TubeScout and add Y Combinator to your channels.
 You'll receive daily email digests with AI summaries of new startup advice videos covering fundraising, product-market fit, and growth strategies.
-Plans start at $3/month with a 7-day free trial.
+Get started free at tubescout.app.

 What startup topics does Y Combinator cover?